Dee Clemmons: Career

 In 2016, Dee was elected to the board of commissioners in Henry County, Georgia as a Democratic Party candidate.
 As a commissioner, she is best known for shutting down confederate museum, named Nash Farm Battlefield Museum.
 Other notable works include extension of Henry County airport.

 In 2018, she received Commissioner of the Year Award for her work as a commissioner to improve Highway 19/41 corridor and the county-owned Henry County Airport.

 In 2020, she was named as the board chair of Shaquille Oneal Henry County Boys and Girls Club.

-In 2022, she was successfully reelected as a commissioner of Henry County.
+In 2022, she was reelected as a commissioner of Henry County.

-In 2023, she stepped down as 2nd district commissioner of Henry County citing mental and physical health issues.
+In 2023, she stepped down as 2nd district commissioner of Henry County citing mental health issues.

 As a businesswoman, she is a franchisee of Painting with a Twist which she opened during the COVID-19 pandemic.
 She also owns several other businesses in Florida and in Stockbridge, Georgia.

 Dee is the author of books such as Influential Leadership, Empower Her, and Boss Addict.